The following identifies a timeline, eligibility and process for Earlham employees seeking Permanent Residency.

-- Earlham will initiate the Permanent Residency process for administrative faculty and tenure track teaching faculty no later than six months after the employee signs their job offer letter, or fifteen days after their employment begins, whichever is later.
+- Earlham will initiate the Permanent Residency process for administrative faculty and tenure track teaching faculty no later than six months after the employee signs their offer of employment, or 15 days after their employment begins, whichever is later.

-- The Labor Certification Application will be filed when appropriate within the context of the Government’s Permanent Residency Process and this will occur within fifteen months after the official hire date.
+- The Permanent Labor Certification (PERM) application will be filed when appropriate within the context of the USCIS Permanent Residency Processes and Procedures.
+This will occur within 15 months after the official hire date.

-- The I-140 will be filed when appropriate within the context of the Government’s Permanent Residency Process and should the process reach this step under standard processing, the filing will occur within six months of the approval of the labor certification.
+- The I-140, Immigrant Petition for Alien Workers will be filed when appropriate within the context of the USCIS Permanent Residency Processes and Procedures and should the process reach this step under standard processing, the filing will occur within six months of the approval of the labor certification.

 - Earlham shares the I-140 with the employee as soon as it is returned, and the employee is responsible for filing the I-485 in a timely manner.